teamYARL/BioimageInformatics/README.txt

 Run testpart3.m to check all the results for part 3.1, test32 to check the result of part 3.2

-In the result file, it contains the images got all the way until 3.2, which includes localMaxs,localMins,filtered local maximums and sub-pixel detection result.
+In the result file, it contains the images got all the way until 3.2, which includes localMaxs,localMins, filtered local maximums and sub-pixel detection result.

 For other tests, they would test their related problem